bornogit/Floodlight-AD/README.md

 	- Get the packet information and get keep creating more specific flows with the packet attributes
 		- For each flow there will be a separate cluster
 		- For the unique flow it will the cluster size is significant keep that rule
-		- Delte otheres

-Questions We Ask From This Module

-In the given network
-	- Is there any destination host that's receiving ununusal traffic on a fixed port from a fixed source host?
-	- Is there any destination host that's receiing unusual traffic on a fixed port from a set of different sources?
-	- Is there any destination host

 Update April 28 Commit